 These are the best of both worlds.
-Hybrid communi-panels are used when you have a balance of qualitative and quantitative needs and want to immerse and interact with your target.
-The community side includes participants who we engage with on a consistent and ongoing basis - really get to know them, follow their lives, and conduct more in-depth activities.
-As such, the community is separate from the panel and includes consumers who "pass" specialized qualitative recruitment criteria.
-The panel side is then reserved for answering quick 2-to-5-minute surveys throughout the life of the communi-panel.
+Hybrid communipanels are used when you have a balance of qualitative and quantitative needs and want to immerse and interact with your target.
+The community side includes participants engaging on a consistent and ongoing basis-really getting to know them, follow their lives, and conduct more in-depth activities.
+The community is separate from the panel and includes consumers who "pass" specialized qualitative recruitment criteria.
+The panel side is then reserved for more quantitative activities that might need more respondents.
+Activities can include short or longer simple surveys and even incorporate innovative tools to keep respondents engaged (such as sorting and markup tools).

-No matter which type you choose, there are several important considerations when designing your online community.
-These are questions we ask to ensure a perfectly tailored community, panel or communi-panel to suit your needs.
+No matter which type you choose, there are several crucial considerations when designing your online community.
+These are questions we ask to ensure a perfectly tailored community, panel, or communi-panel to suit your needs.